 Question of the Day: What are Some Common Types of Hair Bows?

-Before we go into great detail about hair bows and into even greater depth regarding girls accessories, we should start simple and talk about the common types of hair bows.
+Talk about the common types of hair bows.
 Trying to pin down all of the types of hair bows would be like trying to explain all of the different types of shoes.
 However, there are common categories which all hair bows fit in and they are as follows:

 Basic Boutique Bow – The basic boutique bow consists of four loops, two on each side.
 The ends are trimmed, usually in a diagonal cut.
 They range in size from itty bitty (approx 1 ½” wide) all the way to what I like to call “the dinner plate size” (approx 9-10” wide).
 No, size of head does not determine the bow!
 I have seen massive bows on newborn heads and the tiniest of bows on teenagers.
 It is completely a preference.